Skip to main content

 Applying from WITHIN Canada

-If you already have a study permit or work permit and are applying for a TRV from INSIDE Canada, you must adjust your answers on the IRCC pre-application questionnaire:
+If you already have a study permit and are applying for a TRV from INSIDE Canada, you must adjust your answers on the IRCC pre-application questionnaire:

 • Select “Study” when asked “What you would like to do in Canada?”.